yutadd/yutadd/README.md

 - Hi I'm yutadd!👋
 - I like cyber-security like seriously like literally!😎
-- Yas, of course I learning about it!😀
+- Yas, of course I learning 'bout it!😀
 - I wanna collaborate on github to get something such as experience or so.😤
-- The most importantest thing is I LOVE VTUBERs.🥰
+- The most important thing for ya is I LOVE VTUBERs.🥰